yannickferenczi/the-hangman-game/README.md

 3. Open a GitBash terminal and navigate to the directory where you want to locate the clone.
 4. On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process.

+---
 ## Credits

+### Content

+- The secret words have been imported from [7esl](https://7esl.com/) and formated by the developer to harmonise its usage in the script.
+- The full content has been created by the developer.

+### Media

+- The background image has been downloaded for free from [Pixabay](https://pixabay.com/) (Big thanks to the creator: mhdhg)
+- All the hangman draws as well as the favicon have been created by the developer using paint.

+---
 ## Acknowledgements

 - A huge thanks to my wife for letting me spend hours on this project, even though in that period we got married and welcomed our little daughter in our wonderful world.